 - Class C felonies: Five years in prison. $10,000 in fines.

 If you and your attorney successfully fight charges, you will of course not be sentenced to jail or receive a fine.

 Plea Bargains and Sentences

 Some defendants choose to avoid a trial by agreeing to a plea bargain.
 Most criminal cases end with this type of arrangement.
 Plea bargains avoid the stress and expense of a trial.

 In some cases, a plea bargain may result in a lighter sentence.
 However, there’s no guarantee.
 Plea bargains are between a prosecutor and a defendant.
 The accused’s criminal defense lawyer negotiates the detail of the bargain.

 It takes a skillful defense attorney to look after a defendant’s best interests during a plea bargain.
 While the prosecutor may agree to recommend a lighter sentence, a judge does not have to follow those recommendations.

 In some plea bargains, charges are reduced.
 That can work to the advantage of the defendant if they plead to a crime that carries a lesser maximum sentence.

 Contact a Vancouver Criminal Defense Lawyer

 Northwest Legal Advocates is a team of lawyers ready to put their experience and expertise to work for you.
 Don’t go it alone if you’ve been accused of a crime.
-Contact us for a free consultation today.
+Contact us for a consultation today.